DewduSendanayake/Customer-Churn-Predictor/README.md

-# 💔 Pastel Churn Predictor
+# Customer Churn Predictor 🪄

-> Predict customer churn with elegance, intelligence, and just the right touch of pastel.
+> Predict customer churn with ease and elegance, and just the right touch of pastel.

 ---

 ## 🧠 Overview

-The **Pastel Churn Predictor** is a visually captivating and machine learning–powered web application built with **Streamlit**.
-It leverages a trained **XGBoost model** to calculate churn risk probabilities for telecom customers based on key features such as tenure, monthly charges, and customer relationships.
+The **Customer Churn Predictor** is a visually captivating and machine learning–powered web application built with **Streamlit**.
+It uses a trained **XGBoost model** to calculate churn risk probabilities for telecom customers based on key features such as tenure, monthly charges, and customer relationships.

-This project blends **technical rigor** with **artistic UI/UX design**, transforming churn prediction into an intuitive, soft-toned user experience.

 ---